 Of course, no herb will be identical to basil in texture and taste, but these are the best ways to add a garnish or a herbal flavor to your dish when you are out of basil.

 Oregano is the best alternative for basil in Southern European and Mediterranean cooking, such as Italian dishes and Greek cuisine.
-When it comes to Italian cooking I automatically think of pasta sauces!
+When it comes to Italian cooking, I automatically think of pasta sauces!
 Don’t you?
-Fresh oregano is a great alternative to basil leaves in tomato sauces.
+Fresh oregano is a great alternative to basil leaves in tomato sauce.
 Both herbs have a strong flavor but are equally delicious in Italian cuisine.

 These herbs have similar taste and strength (or as similar as you can get without being the same herb).

 Due to their twin-like appearance, fresh spinach leaves can be a great substitute for fresh basil.
 Spinach doesn’t pack a punch of flavor like basil, but you can get some of the desired color and texture as the leaves are similar.
 Fresh spinach works especially well as a substitute in basil pesto, stir fry, or curry alongside other herbs, adding a more potent flavor.

 Just a quick PSA: don’t use frozen spinach to replace fresh basil, as the texture will be off.
 Plus, you can’t garnish with soggy spinach (well, you could, but it won’t look good, haha).

 Speaking of spinach, this Spinach Pineapple Smoothie is incredibly refreshing and healthy!

 Tarragon is a good leafy herb to substitute for basil leaves.
 Use tarragon in dishes with tomatoes or salads, including homemade salad dressings.
 Basil has a mild anise (licorice) flavor, which Frech tarragon can match.
 On the other hand, you may find Russian tarragon is a little too bitter.
 Although, there is no harm in experimenting with both to see which one you like best!